Frequently Asked Questions

 How often do I need to see the dietitian?

 You are scheduled to see our dietician minimally two times before surgery and again after surgery at two weeks and then at three, six and twelve month intervals.
-Some of the appointments are in the UF Health Medical Plaza 2nd floor (Room 2107) and some will be at UF Health Surgical Specialists – Shands Hospital, 1st floor.
+Some of the appointments are in the main hospital, UF Health Shands Hospital, 1st floor (Room G171) and some will be at UF Health Surgical Specialists – Shands Hospital, 1st floor.
 Please be advised: following up with appointments is the key to your success.
 If you have concerns that would prevent you from making your appointments, please share them with our bariatric coordinator.

 How often should I weigh myself?